telefonicaid/sigfox-iotagent/docs/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

 -   Support to NGSI v1.
+-   Support to Node.js v4 and v6 in sigfox-iotagent 1.0.0 (finally removed in 1.1.0)
+-   Support to Node.js v8 in sigfox-iotagent 1.4.0 (finally removed in 1.5.0)
 -   Support to Node.js v10 in sigfox-iotagent 1.5.0.
 The use of Node.js v12 is highly recommended.

 ## Using old sigfox-iotagent versions